DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Method

-$\pi_t \in \{0, 1\}$ is a binary random variable that either generates the current $\V\chi_t$ as a new sample drawn from a global distribution $\Normal(\V{0}, \V\Sigma_0)$, or as a continuation from the previous $\V\chi_{t-1}$ following a simple stochastic process in the form of a random walk.
-The intention is to allow $\V\chi_t$ to change both continuously (when $\pi_t = 1$) through the random walk, and discontinuously (when $\pi_t=0$) through the global distribution, which captures the variety of possible changes of $\V\chi_t$ in its parameter $\V\Sigma_0$.
+$\Bernoulli$ and $\Normal$ denote the Bernoulli and normal distributions, respectively. $\pi_t \in \{0, 1\}$ is a binary random variable that decides whether generating the current $\V\chi_t$ as a new sample drawn from a global distribution $\Normal(\V{0}, \V\Sigma_\chi)$, or as a continuation from the previous $\V\chi_{t-1}$ following a simple stochastic process in the form of a random walk.
+The intention is to allow $\V\chi_t$ to change both continuously (when $\pi_t = 1$) through the random walk and discontinuously (when $\pi_t=0$) through the global distribution, which captures the variety of possible changes of $\V\chi_t$ in its parameter $\V\Sigma_\chi$.